We would like to welcome you to the Biogipuzkoa Health Research Institute, the first institute for health research in the Basque Country.

-The unique nature of the Institute lies in the rest of its members.
-Primary Healthcare, Regional Hospitals and IHOs of Gipuzkoa are included.
-Also integrated in the Institute is the Gipuzkoa Science and Technology Park, which not only houses the IHO, but also a high number of technology-based centres, among which are those that form the Institute: Vicomtech, Cidetec, Osatek, the Matia Gerontology Institute, BCBL and Onkologikoa, and recognised centres that do not actually come under its governing bodies: CIC nanoGUNE, CIC biomaGUNE, Tecnalia, CITA Alzheimer and the Dr Carlos Elosegui Foundation at the Policlínica Gipuzkoa.
-The research subjects tackled are: micro and nano biotechnologies, biomaterials, molecular imaging, audiovisual technologies, e-health, gerontology, cognition, brain and language, among others.
+The Institute’s singular nature lies in its other members.
+The Gipuzkoa Science and Technology Park is home to a vast number of technology-based centres, among which are the centres forming part of the Institute: Vicomtech, Cidetec, Osatek, Matía Gerontological Institute and Onkologikoa, as well as other partner centres not falling within its Governing Bodies: BCBL, CIC nanoGUNE, CIC biomaGUNE, CITA Alzheimer, the Dr Carlos Elosegui Foundation at the Policlínica Gipuzkoa and Tecnalia.
+The research subjects tackled are: micro and nano biotechnologies, biomaterials, molecular imaging, and audiovisual technologies, e-health, gerontology, cognition, brain and language, among others.

 The Institute aspires to be an international centre of reference in the field of health research and preferentially promotes innovation in medical and health technologies with the aim of advancing in sustainability of the system.
 Consequently, as well as the networks in which the Institute’s Research Groups participate and which can be found in their respective profiles, the organisation participates in other Cooperative Research Networks which can be consulted below:

 Cooperative Research Networks